Goosehill Hall Holiday Cottages Handbook

 Speedwell Cavern This is the one with the boat.
 Follow in the steps of the old lead miners.

-FURTHER AFIELD Hathersage Pool is an outdoor pool and has reopened.
+Hathersage Pool is an outdoor pool and has reopened.
 Again you need to pre-book.
 Click here for Hathersage Pool website